Planning guide

 Budget is the variable that changes everything.
 A group that aligns on a $600-per-person range plans a completely different trip than one that aligns on $1,400.
 Ask for individual budget ranges privately — asking in a group chat anchors everyone to the first number posted, which is usually not the real range.

 Outing.golf collects budget ranges individually so you see the real distribution before you plan the wrong trip.
+For realistic per-person cost ranges by destination, see the golf trip cost per person guide.

 Dates are harder to move once you start booking.
 Get everyone's availability in the first round of planning, not after you have already found the perfect resort.
 Look for a window that works for most of the group, not a window that requires perfect attendance from everyone.

 Course quality and lodging options are tied to the same destinations.
 A good planning process evaluates them together so you are not building a shortlist of courses and a separate shortlist of lodging that never connects.
 Three real destination options with courses and lodging attached is better than ten half-researched ideas.
+For a practical comparison of the top group destinations, see the best golf trip destinations guide.

 Most golf trips stall at the decision point.
 The organizer has the data, the group has shared preferences, but nobody calls it.
 Once you have budget overlap and date alignment, pick the strongest destination option and book the thing.
 The group will adjust.